EliasC/EliasC.github.io/README.md

 Teaching
 ========

-I am the main teaching assistant for a second year 20 ECTS credits course called Imperative and Object-Oriented Programming Methodology, given by Tobias Wrigstad.
+I was the main teaching assistant for a second year 20 ECTS credits course called Imperative and Object-Oriented Programming Methodology, given by Tobias Wrigstad.
 In 2017, Tobias was voted teacher of the year by the CS and IT students! [](TODO: Add more info)